Margaret River Lantana Lane upgrade

 Delivery Date:

-The proposed work is scheduled to commence in early 2026.
+The proposed work is scheduled to commence in mid-2026.

 What’s happening?

-To maintain a reliable wastewater service in Margaret River, Water Corporation is planning to upgrade the wastewater infrastructure connected to the Lantana Lane Wastewater Pump Station.
+To maintain a reliable wastewater service in Margaret River, we are planning to upgrade the wastewater infrastructure connected to the Lantana Lane Wastewater Pump Station at Lantana Lane in Riverslea.

-This upgrade will include the construction of a new 2.6km pipeline.
-The new pipeline will divert flow directly to Margaret River Water Resource Recovery Facility (WRRF).
+This upgrade will include the construction of a new 2.6km pipeline that will flow directly to Margaret River Water Resource Recovery Facility.

-The new pipeline will be below-ground and will be constructed by a combination of open trench and trenchless methods.
+The pipeline will be installed underground using a mix of open trench and trenchless construction methods.

 Why is this being proposed?